 The survey also indicates that Americans are divided on whether Obama can unite the country, if he's doing a good job keeping promises he made during the 2008 presidential campaign, and whether he has accomplished what they expected he would during his first year in office.

-The Pew Research Center poll was conducted June 10-14, with 1,502 people questioned by telephone.
-The survey's sampling error is plus or minus 3 percentage points.
+The CNN/Opinion Research Corp. poll was conducted January 22-24, with 1,009 adult Americans questioned by telephone.
+The survey's overall sampling error is plus or minus 3 percentage points.

 CNN Deputy Political Director Paul Steinhauser contributed to this report.